Jascha Spivakovsky: Early life

-Jascha Spivakovsky was born in a small village near Kiev, Russian Empire into a 400-year-old line of musicians.
-He began playing the piano unprompted at three years of age: hearing a busker in the street below his family's apartment, he reproduced the melody on the family piano and added a flawless left hand accompaniment.
+Jascha Spivakovsky was born in 1896 in a small village near Kiev, Russian Empire, into a 400-year-old line of musicians.
+He began playing the piano unprompted at three years old; it is said that upon hearing a busker in the street below his family's apartment, he reproduced the melody on the family piano and added a left-hand accompaniment.
 He was taught by his father until the age of six when the family moved to Odessa so he could receive expert instruction.
-The following year he was discovered by Josef Hofmann who noted his "great lyricism and great technical potential" and helped arrange an audition with the imposing Director of the Moscow Conservatory, Vasily Safonov.
-Safonov offered his personal tuition at the Conservatory and provided a written endorsement which began: "I today listened to Jascha Spivakovsky play and found in this child a rare, outstanding talent."
-However, restrictions on Jewish people entering Moscow would have prevented his family accompanying him and at seven years of age the boy was too young to take up this opportunity alone.
+The following year, he was discovered by Josef Hofmann who arranged an audition with the director of the Moscow Conservatory, Vasily Safonov.
+Safonov offered to cover his personal tuition at the Conservatory.
+However, restrictions on Jewish people entering Moscow would have prevented his family from accompanying him, and at seven years old, he was too young to take up this opportunity alone.
+Instead, he began giving concerts in Odessa and was widely celebrated as a child prodigy.
+After one sold-out concert, he was presented with a grand piano by the wife of the Governor of Odessa.

-Instead he started giving concerts in Odessa and was widely celebrated as a child prodigy, despite a few locals whispering that his astonishing musical gifts must be the product of witchcraft.
-After one sold-out concert he was presented with a grand piano by the wife of the Governor of Odessa.
-The following year he was almost murdered when a racist mob massacred the Odessa Jewish community in the 1905 Pogrom.
-When this mob stormed their apartment block and murdered the ground-floor tenant, the Spivakovsky family climbed onto the roof where they could see Cossack Imperial Guards approaching on horseback.
-Instead of quelling the violence, the guards opened fire on them and a desperate shove from his sister saved Spivakovsky by a split-second from a bullet aimed at his head.
-The family tumbled down a fire escape and hid under straw in the basement of their Polish Catholic landlord for five days.
-When they emerged they found all their belongings had been looted and the grand piano thrown from their fifth-floor balcony and smashed to pieces.
+The following year, a mob massacred the Odessa Jewish community in the 1905 pogrom, storming Spivakovsky's apartment block and murdering the ground-floor tenant.
+The Spivakovsky family climbed onto the roof where they could see Cossack Imperial Guards approaching on horseback.
+Instead of quelling the violence, the guards opened fire on them, narrowly missing Spivakovsky's head.
+The family hid under straw in the basement of their Polish Catholic landlord for five days.
+When they emerged, they found all their belongings had been looted, and the grand piano thrown from their fifth-floor balcony and smashed to pieces.